shield02/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 * 9-to_file_or_not_to_file - Bash script that gives you information about a file
 * 10-fizzbuzz - Bash script that displays numbers from 1 to 100.
 Displays `FizzBuzz` when the number is a multiple of 3 and 5.
 Displays `Fizz` when the number is multiple of 3.
 Displays `Buzz` when the number is a multiple of 5.
 Otherwise, displays the number in a list format
 * 100-read_and_cut - Bash script that displays the content of the file `/etc/passwd`
+* 101-tell_the_story_of_passwd - Bash script that displays the content of the file `/etc/passwd` using it to tell a story